 Time of year to survey: Late June to early August.

-Time of day/night to survey: Nighttime, once it is dark.
+Time of night to survey: After dark.

 What to look for: Two green flashes, 3⁄4 of a second apart, repeated every 5 seconds or so.
 Dark marking on pronotum (head shield) widens toward the tip.